Katmai is home of the bear; Aleutians birthplace of the winds. The Alaska Peninsula is rugged, wild, and rich with wildlife and history.

 About the Aleutian Island Camping Trips

 Stretching from the tip of the Alaska Peninsula across the International Date Line, the Aleutian Islands are a paradise for birders, geologists and naturalists of every stripe.
 Smoking volcanoes, bubbling hot-springs, enormous bird rookeries, whales and a lush tundra landscape make the Aleutians a magical place to travel.
-Our Aleutian Island trips will show you the best of this remote and rarely traveled landscape.
+Whether your interest is in Aleutian Hot Springs, or watching whales feed in the rish Bering Sea, our Aleutian Island trips will show you the best of this remote and rarely traveled landscape.

 Geography of Katmai